 Locate the PNK/BLK wire of the engine wiring harness oxygen sensor connector.

-With your multimeter in Volts DC mode, probe the PNK/BLK with the red multimeter lead.
+With your multimeter in Volts DC mode, probe the PNK/BLK with the red multimeter test lead.

 With the Key On Engine Off (KOEO), the RED wire should have 10 to 12 Volts DC.